teurons/open-code-cli/README.md

 ### File Action Decision Algorithm

-The `actionOnFile` function determines what action to take on a file during synchronization by comparing file hashes:
+The `actionOnFile` function determines what action to take on a file during synchronization by comparing file hashes and checking the tracker state:

 ```
-Function: actionOnFile(sourcePath, localPath, repo, relativeLocalPath, trackerConfig, sourceCommitHash)
+Function: actionOnFile(
+  sourcePath,
+  localPath,
+  repo,
+  relativeLocalPath,
+  trackerConfig,
+  sourceCommitHash,
+  force = false
+)

+1. If force is true:
+   - Return COPY action (overrides all other logic)

-1. If local file doesn't exist:
+2. If local file doesn't exist:
    - Return COPY action

+3. Calculate hashes:
+   - sourceFileHash = hash of source file
+   - localFileHash = hash of local file
+   - trackerFileHash = hash from tracker (if exists)
+   - trackerAction = previous action from tracker (if exists)
+   - lastCommitHash = last commit hash from tracker
+   - currentCommitHash = sourceCommitHash or lastCommitHash

+4. Special case for previously merged files (trackerAction === 'MERGE'):
+   - If commit hash hasn't changed: Return NONE
+   - If commit hash changed: Return MERGE

+5. If no tracking data exists (first sync):
+   - Return COPY action

+6. Compare hashes to determine action:
+   - If localFileHash === trackerFileHash && localFileHash !== sourceFileHash:
+     - Return COPY (only source changed)
+   - If localFileHash !== trackerFileHash && trackerFileHash === sourceFileHash:
+     - Return NONE (only local changed)
+   - If localFileHash !== trackerFileHash && localFileHash === sourceFileHash:
+     - Return UPDATE_TRACKER (local changes pushed to source)
+   - If localFileHash !== trackerFileHash && localFileHash !== sourceFileHash:
+     - Return MERGE (both source and local changed)

+7. Default: Return NONE (no changes detected)

 2. Calculate hashes:
    - sourceFileHash = hash of source file